RareByteStream/RareByteStream/README.md

   * I am passionate about Software Development/Engineering with strong emphasis on **Custom GUI Development**, **Custom TUI Development** and **User Interface Engineering** on the client side; **Local Networking**, **Sub-Processing** and **Filesystem Operations Programming** on server side.
 In general, I am slightly compulsive about performance and API Design convenience balance.

-  * I have primarily worked on local-first applications but am proficient in database integration **when required** ( Future Concrete example: Integrating the distributed USDA food database to my GUI ).
+  * I have primarily worked on local-first applications but am proficient in database integration **when required** ( Future example: Integrating the distributed USDA food database to my GUI ).

   * I am interested in collaborating on any project that I can learn more about computer science and software engineering while also adding meaningful value.
 I am especially interested in contributing to open-source projects for that reason.